 With glassy countenance

 She loosed the chain, and down she lay;

 The broad stream bore her far away,

-The lady knows she going to die from the curse, due to her sexual desire for Lancelot.
+The lady knows she is going to die from the curse, due to her sexual desire for Lancelot.
 As a result, she leaves the tower and takes a boat down to Camelot.
-Unfortunately, by the time she arrives she is already dead.
+Unfortunately, by the time she arrives, she is already dead.

 Sidonia von Bork is the central character in Wilhelm Meinhold’s gothic novel Sidonia the Sorceress.
 The book was published in 1847 and tells the story of the beautiful but evil Sidonia.
-She was the quintessential femme fatale, something that aligned with the Pre-Raphaelite’s interests with seductive but dangerous femininity.
-The model for the witch was Fanny Cornforth, Rossetti’s mistress and model at the time.
+She was the quintessential femme fatale, something that aligned with the Pre-Raphaelite’s interests in seductive but dangerous femininity.
+The model for the witch was Fanny Cornforth, Rossetti’s mistress, and model at the time.

 In the painting, Sidonia is pure evil.
 She looks at us with a sidelong glance while tugging at her necklace.
 The black and white pattern on her dress that Algernon Swinburne described as ‘’branching and knotted snakes’’ suggests her malicious nature.